moorepants/dissertation/physicalparameters.rst

    u_2 = \frac{u_1}{\operatorname{tan}(\lambda)} + \frac{l_1}{\operatorname{sin}(\lambda)}

-The center of mass in computed with respect to the handlebar reference point and :math:`u_1` and `u_2` locate the reference point of the handlebar to the front wheel center and thus the global origin.
+The center of mass is computed with respect to the handlebar reference point and :math:`u_1` and `u_2` locate the reference point of the handlebar to the front wheel center and thus the global origin.